Gary Lee Price unveils his vision

-Irene Sherman was America’s farthest-north bag lady for much of the 20th century, walking or pedaling the streets of Fairbanks, Alaska, and spreading her unique brand of friendship.
-Born here into a gold-mining family, Irene was terribly burned in a cabin fire at age five due to parental negligence, and she bore those scars—both physically and mentally—for life.
+If you never met Irene in person, here’s a quick introduction: She was America’s farthest-north bag lady for much of the 20th century, walking or pedaling the streets of Fairbanks, Alaska, and spreading her unique brand of friendship.
+Born into a gold-mining family, Irene was terribly burned in a cabin fire at age five due to parental negligence, and she bore those scars—both physically and mentally—for life.
 At age nine, she became a ward of the Territory of Alaska and was sent to Seattle for further surgeries, foster care, and eventually residency in the Home of the Good Shepherd.
 She yearned to go back home to Alaska, and finally returned at age nineteen.
 When she became a chronic hoarder, no one knows, but for a time in the 1940s, she was known as “Packsack Annie” and squatted in a wall tent (year-round!) in the part of town called Graehl.
 Later, thanks to the benevolence of A. Leslie Nerland and his wife, Irene was permitted to live on land that Les Nerland deeded to the borough.
 But first he signed legal documents that gave Irene a place to live there until her death.
 Like others in Fairbanks who watched out for Irene, the Nerlands were generous toward Irene without fanfare.

 Irene was the picture of resilience as she marched around town in oversized men’s boots, decked out in many layers of hand-picked used clothes, whether it was eighty above or forty below.
 The self-proclaimed “Queen of Fairbanks” was loud and coarse and drank too much, ever ready to refill the beer mug tied to her waist.
 Still, Irene lived every day to its fullest.
-She was a welcome fixture in the annual Golden Days Parade, loudly cheered as she pedaled past crowds on her three-wheeled cycle.
+She was a welcome fixture in the annual Golden Days Parade.

 About Us